Table of Contents

 But, if we had to nominate a place for California local produce, it would be Sonoma County.

-Though there is a mild, Mediterranean climate throughout the year, there are a ton of microclimates as fog rolls up the coastline and sunny days warm up the inland stretches.
-The weather and topography make Sonoma an ideal place for growing a variety of produce.
+Though there is a mild, Mediterranean climate throughout the year, there are a ton of microclimates as the fog rolls up the coastline and sunny days warm up the inland stretches.
+The weather and topography make Sonoma an ideal place for growing much of the produce that makes California an agricultural superstar.

 What crops are grown in Sonoma County?